SEI-R-2-22/u2_lesson_mongo_install/README.md

 xcode-select --install
 ```

+xcode is a LARGE file, somewhere around 10gb in size.
+Like mp3 downloads in the late 90's, you may see the Install Time start up in Hours, Days, or even Years.
+Usually that is just the engine warming up, and the install should only be around 10-15 minutes, if you don't already have it installed.
+If after 15-20 minutes it has not yet finished installing, or it still has the Time Remaining over an hour or so, restart your computer and try this step again.
+If this happens multiple times, please message one of your instructors and we will help you out when we return to class

 Now for MongoDB.
 In our terminal, enter the commands:

 ```sh
 brew tap mongodb/brew
 ```

+This will install of the necessary dependencies for the Mongo system

 Then we need to install the MongoDB Community Service...